chesterxgchen/painting-scala-js/README.md

-Build a simple one page with Scala.js
+# Paintings

-Paintings
+##Build a simple one page with Scala.js

 The main purpose of the code to see if I can build a static page with Scala.js DOM API.
 This is dead simple page directly translated from the corresponding HTML page.